cosmos/gravity-bridge/notes.md

 - The Peggy Daemons on the validators observe this, and they submit a "BatchSubmittedTx".
 This TX goes into a Batch SubmittedStore.
 The cosmos state machine discards the batch permanently once it sees that over 66% of the validators have submitted a BatchSubmittedTx.
   - If there are any older batches in the BatchConfirmStore, they are removed because they can now never be submitted.
 The Eth Tx's in the old batches are released back into the mempool.

+## Deposit oracle process

+- Peggy Daemons constantly observe the Ethereum blockchain.
+Specifically the Peggy Ethereum contract
+- When a deposit is observed each validator sends a DepositTX after 50 blocks have elapsed (to resolve forks)
+- When more than 66% of the validator shave signed off on a DepositTX the message handler itself calls out to the bank and generates tokens

 # CosmosSDK / Tendermint considerations

 ## Signing